 This is their pathway.
 If I leave you to follow the bullock, then someone else will come here and take over this spot.
 It is not a good idea, for it is said: He who gives up a sure thing for an uncertainty will lose the sure thing, and the uncertainty will remain just that.”The jackal’s wife said, “Oh, you are a low-spirited creature.
 You are satisfied with the worst things that you can find.

 They also say: It is easy to fill a little brook and also the paws of a little mouse.
 Ordinary people are easily satisfied.
 They are pleased with the smallest things.
-For this reason a good man must always be active.
-They also say: With every beginning there is a will to act.
+For this reason, a good man must always be active.
+They also say: With every beginning, there is a will to act.
 Avoid idleness, and join the community of the intelligent and the powerful.
 Think not that fate alone rules.
 Cease not to work.
-Without effort the sesame seed will not give up its oil.
+Without effort, the sesame seed will not give up its oil.

 And further: A foolish man is happy with little.
 His heart is satisfied just thinking of wealth.
 It is thus not appropriate for you to say, ‘It is uncertain, whether or not they will fall off.’
 It is also said: Active people deserve praise.
 Those with pride will be praised.
 What sort of scoundrel will wait until Indra brings him water?

-And further: The impossible seems possible, the unachievable easily achieved, and the inedible edible to the man who is spurred on by a woman's words.
-Thus, together with his wife, he followed the bullock a long time, but the two balls did not fall off.
+And further: The impossible seems possible, the unachievable easily achieved, and the inedible edible to the man who is spurred on by a woman’s words.
+Thus, together with his wife, he followed the bullock for a long time, but the two balls did not fall off.

 In the fifteenth year, the jackal finally said wearily to his wife, “Fifteen years, my love, I have kept my eyes on those hanging things to see whether or not they are going to fall off, but they still hold fast.
 Nor will they fall off in the future.
 Let us return to catching mice!”